Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Simulation experiments

 \subsection{Posterior distribution computation}

 The analytical expression of the posterior $\Pi_n$ is unknown in closed-form.
 Sampling from it is however viable using MCMC computational methods.
-The adaptive random-walk Metropolis-Hastings algorithm \citep{haario2001} and its Gaussian random-walk version with Robbins--Monro process optimal scaling \citep[see][]{garthwaite2016}, is readily implementable and computationally and statistically efficient, as it has already been successfully experienced by \citet{padoan2022empirical}, in the block maxima context.
-To save space we provide the full description of such sampling procedure in Section 5 of the supplement.
-The sampling $Q\sim\widetilde{\Pi}_n$ is achieved as a by product of first sampling $\bftheta\sim\Pi_n$ and exploiting the transformation $Q(p)=Y_{n-k,n}+H^{\leftarrow}_{\bftheta}(1-np/k)$, for a small $p\in(0,1)$.
-Let $\bftheta_1^*,\ldots,\bftheta_N^*$ be a sample from $\Pi_n$, then a Monte Carlo approximation of the posterior predictive distribution in \eqref{eq:predictive_dist} is obtained as
+The adaptive random-walk Metropolis-Hastings algorithm \citep{haario2001} and its Gaussian random-walk version with Robbins--Monro process optimal scaling (see \cite{garthwaite2016}), is readily implementable and computationally efficient. {It has already been successfully exploited by \cite{padoan2022empirical}, with the block maxima approach, where extensive simulation experiments demonstrate that an accurate {inference} is achievable {through the} posterior distribution{,} which complies with the corresponding theoretical findings.} To save space we provide the full description of such sampling procedure in Section 5 of the supplement.
+The sampling $Q\sim\widetilde{\Pi}_n$ is achieved as a by product of first sampling $\bfvartheta\sim\Pi_n$ and exploiting the transformation $Q(p)=Y_{n-k,n}+H^{\leftarrow}_{\bfvartheta}(1-np/k)$, for a small $p\in(0,1)$.
+Let $\bfvartheta_1^*,\ldots,\bfvartheta_N^*$ be a sample from $\Pi_n$, then a Monte Carlo approximation of the posterior predictive distribution in \eqref{eq:predictive_dist} is

-Since $\bftheta$ and $P^*$ are independent with distribution $\Pi_n$ and $\Phi_n$, see Sections \ref{sec:proportional_tail} and \ref{sec:posterior_EQ} for details, and given that $\Phi_n$ is a Dirichlet process, the computation of the density and other related quantities of the Dirichlet-multinomial distribution or sampling from it, is readily done using the {\tt R} package {\tt extraDistr} \citep{Tymoteusz20}.
+Since $\bfvartheta$ and $\Pmu^*$ are independent with distribution $\Pi_n$ and $\Phi_n$, see Sections \ref{sec:proportional_tail} and \ref{sec:posterior_EQ} for details, and given that $\Phi_n$ is a Dirichlet process, the computation of the density and other related quantities of the Dirichlet-multinomial distribution or sampling from it, is readily done using the {\tt R} package {\tt extraDistr} \cite{Tymoteusz20}.